The dialog opens when you click next to the CLI Interpreter list in the Development environment section of the PHP page.

 Remote interpreter running in a multi-container Docker Compose application

-in this field, specify the Docker configuration to use, see Configure the Docker daemon connection settings for details.
+in this field, specify the Docker configuration to use.
+For more information, refer to Configure the Docker daemon connection settings.
 Select a configuration from the list or click New... and create a new configuration on the Docker page that opens.

 In this field, specify the docker-compose.yml file defining the application's services.